-Trump denies Cohen payment was a campaign contribution
+Trump changes his story about Stormy Daniels

 But Giuliani contradicted that statement on Thursday, telling "Fox & Friends" that Cohen was "definitely reimbursed."
 He added that he believed Cohen was "trying to help" the Trump family and doing his job as a lawyer.

-Trump told reporters last month that he didn't know about the payment and deferred questions about the matter to Cohen.
+Trump said last month that he didn't know about the payment and deferred questions about the matter to Cohen.
+Giuliani told "Fox & Friends" that Trump learned the details about the payment "10 days ago."

 The President has since distanced himself from Cohen, who was formerly a top confidante, telling Fox News last week that Cohen had overseen "a tiny, tiny little fraction" of his legal work.